-Belden, fresh from job cuts and a plant closing, reported a 52.0 percent revenue increase to $511.8 million from $336.7 million in the first quarter of 2008 (compared to the same quarter in 2007).
-The quarter’s revenue included $167.0 million from businesses acquired during 2007 and $15.3 million of favorable currency translation.
+Belden, fresh from job cuts and a plant closing, reported a 52.0 percent revenue increase to US$511.8 million from US$336.7 million in the first quarter of 2008 (compared to the same quarter in 2007).
+The quarter's revenue included US$167.0 million from businesses acquired during 2007 and US$15.3 million of favourable currency translation.

 Earnings increased 36.7 percent, from 49 cents to 67 cents per share.
-Net income was $13.2 million, or 27 cents per diluted share.
+Net income was US$13.2 million, or 27 cents per diluted share.

 The company's European segment achieved double-digit adjusted operating margin.

-During the quarter, Belden recorded non-cash asset impairment charges of $11.5 million pre-tax, primarily associated with the closure of its plant in Manchester, Conn., and severance charges of $6.5 million.
-It also suffered severance and other restructuring costs of $5.6 million primarily in connection with the reorganization of its European operations.
+During the quarter, Belden recorded non-cash asset impairment charges of US$11.5 million pre-tax, primarily associated with the closure of its plant in Manchester, Connecticut, and severance charges of US$6.5 million.
+It also suffered severance and other restructuring costs of US$5.6 million primarily in connection with the reorganization of its European operations.